-Wood must be properly finished with a paint, stain, or clear sealer.
-Left unprotected, it’s susceptible to rot and decay caused by moisture.
-Of special concern is the fact that wood expands and contracts with normal changes in humidity and temperature.
-These fluctuations may cause paint finishes to chip and crack, and over time puts stress on caulked seams around windows, doors, and at corners.
-If the caulk separates and fails to keep out moisture, wood rot may develop.
+Left unprotected, paint will chip and crack, putting stress on caulked seams around windows and doors.
+If the caulk separates and fails to keep out moisture, water can seep in and rot the siding.
 Even species of wood that have a natural resistance to rot, such as redwood, cypress, and cedar, may decay if not properly protected from the elements.

-Paint comes in unlimited colors and can be changed at any time.
-A house with wood siding must be repainted at least every five years, or as soon as the paint finish begins to deteriorate.
+Paint.
+Needs to be done about every five years, or as soon as you see it deteriorate.
 A DIY paint job requires about 60 hours of labor.
-A professional crew will paint a two-story, 2,300 sq. ft. house for $3,000-$5,000.
+A professional crew will paint a two-story, 2,300 sq. ft. house for about $3,000-$5,000.

-Stain is a good choice for wood because it allows the beauty of the grain to show through.
-Stain penetrates wood fibers and helps seal them against moisture; it’s also resistant to the cracking and chipping that affects paint.
+Stain.
+It penetrates wood fibers and helps seal them against moisture; it’s also resistant to the cracking and chipping that affects paint.
 Because stain is a penetrating sealer — not a coating, like paint — it’s difficult to change the color of previously stained wood.
-Staining a house is less labor-intensive than painting because prep work is minimal.
+Staining a house is less labor-intensive than painting because prep work is less.
 Expect to pay $2,000-$4,000 for a pro crew to stain a two-story, 2,300-sq. ft. house.
 Using a rented paint sprayer, a two-person DIY team can re-stain a two-story house in 4-5 days for about $500, including the stain.

-Dirt is the most common cause of discoloration on wood siding.
-Clean annually using warm, soapy water and a soft-bristled brush.
+You should clean siding annually using warm, soapy water and a soft-bristled brush.
 Divide your house into 20-foot sections, clean each section from bottom to top (you’ll avoid those annoying drip marks), and rinse before moving on.
 If you’ve got mildew or rust stains, here’s what to do about them.

-Mildew appears as black spotty stains.
-Clean the area with a solution of one part bleach to four parts water.
+Clean the area with a solution of fungus-killing cleanser.
 Wear eye protection and protect plants from splashes.
 Rinse thoroughly with clean water.

 Siding that has discolored with age can be restored to its original color by applying a wood cleaner or brightener.
 These products often are intended for use on wood decks, but they work well on natural wood siding.
 They’re available at hardware stores and home improvement centers.
 Follow the manufacturer’s instructions.

-Replace wood siding that show signs of damage.
-The most common damage comes from accidentally hitting the siding with sticks and stones thrown from a lawn mower, or from objects, like baseballs.
-Occasionally, wood siding may crack due to changes in atmospheric moisture.
 Repairs to wood siding require the expertise to remove the damaged siding while leaving surrounding siding intact.
 Unless you have the skills, hire a professional carpenter or siding contractor.
-Expect to pay $200-$300 to replace one or two damaged siding panels.
+Expect to pay $200-$300 to replace a damaged siding panel or two.

-Lesh also stresses that no bush, tree branches, or shrubbery be allowed to touch the house siding.
-Foliage conducts moisture that can find its way into cracks and tiny openings in siding.
+Lesh also stressed that no bush, tree branches, or shrubbery should touch siding.
+Foliage conducts moisture that can find its way into cracks and tiny openings.
 “You should have enough room to comfortably walk between your house and any plant materials,” he says.